jeremyrdavis/vertx-jwt-example/README.md

 Simple example of protecting URLs with JWT using Vert.x's JWTAuth

 ## Details
-JWTTest is a JUNit test that runs through the basic scenarios
+JWTTest is a JUnit test that runs through the basic scenarios